hth313/boost41/doc/buffer.rst

 =========

-If the buffer number specified is outside valid numeric range, 0-15 for normal buffers and 0-127 for hosted buffer, a ``NONEXISTENT`` error message is given.
+If the buffer number specified is outside valid numeric range, 0-15 for normal buffers and 0-127 for hosted buffer, a ``DATA ERROR`` message is returned.

 CLBUF
 -----